Who is the Top Investor In Ares Capital Corporation (ARCC)?

 The top institutional shareholder in the company is Morgan Stanley with over 10.17 million shares valued at $171.76 million.
 The investor’s holdings represent 2.33% of the ARCC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Royal Bank of Canada with 10.04 million shares valued at $169.61 million to account for 2.30% of the shares outstanding.
 The other top investors are OMERS Administration Corporation which holds 5.33 million shares representing 1.22% and valued at over $90.02 million, while Confluence Investment Management Llc holds 0.99% of the shares totaling 4.31 million with a market value of $72.76 million.

-The stock witnessed a 1.89% loss in the last 1 month and extending the period to 3 months gives it a 10.11%, and is -3.12% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.85% over the week and 1.96% over the month.
+The stock witnessed a 0.82% loss in the last 1 month and extending the period to 3 months gives it a 13.24%, and is 2.04% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.74% over the week and 1.95% over the month.

 Ares Capital Corporation (ARCC) Analyst Forecasts